 Go on, get lost — in this huge human-sized kaleidoscope that’s made of glass, steel, mirrors and moving prisms.

-Thanks to Keith Courtney, Brisbanites have already been able to walk through a huge house of mirrors in the past few years.
+Thanks to Keith Courtney, Melburnians have already been able to walk through a huge house of mirrors in the past few years.
 And, with his help, moseying through an eerie and endless labyrinth of doors became a reality, too.
-The Melbourne installation artist isn't done setting up massive mazes just yet, however — and his latest is designed to resemble a huge, human-sized kaleidoscope.
+The homegrown installation artist isn't done setting up massive mazes just yet, however — and his latest is designed to resemble a huge, human-sized kaleidoscope.

-Called Kaleidoscope, fittingly, this installation isn't small.
+Fittingly called Kaleidoscope — and open daily from 2–9pm, with tickets costing $15 — this installation isn't small.
 It's a 700-square-metre expanse of glass, steel, mirrors and moving prisms that features a labyrinth of corridors decked out in a revolving showcase of lights and colours.
-Originally debuting in Melbourne for the city's Rising Festival, it'll start shimmering and luring Brisbanites on Brisbane Powerhouse's Performance Lawn for two months between Friday, August 12–Monday, October 3.
+Originally debuting in Melbourne for the city's Rising Festival, and having already popped up outside Arts Centre Melbourne, it's currently shimmering and luring Geelong locals in the Johnstone Park forecourt, sticking around until Sunday, June 18.

-Like both House of Mirrors and 1000 Doors, Kaleidoscope has been crafted to be immersive as possible.
+Both House of Mirrors and 1000 Doors have also graced Geelong — and, like them both, this one has been crafted to be immersive as possible.
 Expect to have your senses disoriented while you're strolling through, including both motion and gravity.
 Expect to see plenty of shifting illusions among the ever-changing array of light and colour as well, and to be drawn in by the installation's soundscape in the process.